Azure/apim-lab/apim-lab/10-additional-topics/additional-topics-10-1-architecture.md

 ## Architecture Design Session

-In this section we provide you with a template architecture diagram for your APIM baseline architecture.
+In this section we provide you with a template architecture diagram for your Azure API Management baseline architecture.
 We recommend you take the time and answer the following questions:

 - What type of APIs are you onboarding to Azure APIM?
 - What deployment model works for you (no vnet, internal, external)?
-- What tier of APIM is the right for you?
+- What tier of Azure API Management is the right for you?
 - What security will you add to your APIs?
 - What products are we going to define?
 - What teams and processes need to be in place to manage the Azure APIM?